 With the foundation of these tested and validated Orton-Gillingham principles, Lexercise allows clinicians to customize language learning to the needs of individual dyslexic children.
 Through the motivating daily practice built into the Lexercise system, children advance more quickly and shorten the total time needed to advance to grade-level reading.

 For more information and assistance, please contact us.
-Lexercise will help you find a clinician who is experienced in the use of the Orton-Gillingham approach.
+Lexercise will help you find an accredited clinician who is experienced in the use of the Orton-Gillingham approach.

 I welcome your comments and invite your questions at Info@Lexercise.com or 1-919-747-4557.